rinward23/AstroEngine/docs/ATLAS_TZ_SPEC.md

 This specification enables downstream engineers to implement the Atlas module without ambiguity while guaranteeing that every timezone and geo-political output originates from verifiable, non-synthetic data sources.
+### Multilingual Address DSL & Transliteration

+The `astroengine.atlas.geocoder` package ships a lightweight DSL that converts language-specific templates into compiled regular expressions.
+Bundled grammar definitions cover English, Spanish, French, German, and Russian, with optional components (postal codes, administrative areas) mapped to canonical field names.
+The parser first evaluates the raw Unicode input, then falls back to a script-aware transliteration helper that converts Cyrillic and Greek characters into Latin approximations for robust matching against the offline gazetteer.

+The DSL exposes:

+* `AddressParser.parse(text, language=None)` — returns structured components and
+  a normalised query string suitable for offline indices and online fallbacks.
+* `transliterate(text, aggressive=False)` / `normalize_token(text)` — shared
+  helpers reused by the geocoder core, UI, and bundle manager to keep caches in sync with search tokens.

+### Reverse Geocoding Heatmap Hints

+The Streamlit location picker integrates `heatmap_hints(lat, lon)` to surface a contextual heatmap around the selected coordinate.
+The helper synthesises nearby waypoints (cardinal offsets) with decaying weights so analysts can gauge the density of nearby candidates even when the offline gazetteer returns a single match.
+When `pydeck` is available the component renders a heatmap layer;
+otherwise a tabular fallback presents the hint payload alongside tile cache statistics.